 We Can Help.

-We’re the Lung Institute, a leading medical provider of regenerative cellular therapy for lung diseases such as chronic obstructive pulmonary disease (COPD), emphysema, pulmonary fibrosis and interstitial lung disease in the United States.
-Founded in 2013 in Tampa, Fla., the Lung Institute has treated over 2,500 patients and operates clinics in Florida, Tennessee, Arizona, Pennsylvania and Texas.
+We’re the Lung Health Institute, a leading medical provider of regenerative cellular therapy for lung diseases such as chronic obstructive pulmonary disease (COPD), emphysema, pulmonary fibrosis and interstitial lung disease in the United States.
+Founded in 2013 in Tampa, Fla., the Lung Health Institute has treated over 2,500 patients and operates clinics in Florida, Tennessee, Arizona, Pennsylvania and Texas.
 You can do it; you can quit smoking and work to improve your emphysema prognosis after quitting smoking.
 For more information, contact us or call 888-745-6697.